holepunchto/drives/README.md

 # drives

-CLI to download, seed, and mirror a Hyperdrive or Localdrive
+CLI to seed, mirror, and serve a Hyperdrive or Localdrive

 ```
 npm i -g drives